the-known-anon/the-known-anon/README.md

 - ✔️I'm a fast learner and I believe in out-of-box ideas (no normies, please :D)Currently, I am looking for internships and research projects in the field of Computer science and engineering.

-- ✔️ I am currently a lead at E-cell, IIIT-Lucknow.
-I also am a member at Google DSC, IIIT Lucknow.